Frequently Asked Questions

 - Creates a networking platform that allows producers to leverage each other's industry knowledge and strengthen connections to their local ag extension office.

 Applications will not be accepted if faxed or emailed.

-Only one Application A per producer can be accepted for Dairy Solution, Herd Health, Genetics, Livestock Equipment, Working Facility Structures, Hay Storage, Livestock Solutions, and Row Crop Solutions.
+Only one Application A per producer can be accepted for Dairy Solution, Herd Health, Genetics, Livestock Equipment, Permanent Working Structures, Hay Equipment, Livestock Solutions, and Row Crop Solutions.
 Do not submit your application until you are sure that you have applied for all cost share programs you are interested in.
 You can submit a separate Application B for Producer Diversification and Application C for Poultry Growers.

 Yes, your cost share reimbursement is taxable.
 You will receive Form 1099 G for payments received over $600.